void-linux/void-docs/src/config/texlive.md

 ### Texinfo PDF compilation with texi2pdf

 Texinfo is the documentation system used by GNU and other projects.
-The source can be compiled into .info files (with `makeinfo`) and be used with the software `info` or they can be exported to PDF, HTML and other formats with `texi2pdf` and `texi2html`.
+The sources can be compiled into .info files (with `makeinfo`) and be used with the software `info` or they can be exported to PDF, HTML and other formats with `texi2pdf` and `texi2html`.

-Texinfo sources start including a .tex file with `\input texinfo` that implement the macros used throughout the document.
+On the first line texinfo sources include a .tex file with the command `\input texinfo`, it implements the macros used throughout the document.
 The file texinfo.tex is required to export the document and it needs to be installed with tlmgr: